karinait/fashion-classification/README.md

 # Fashion Classification Project

-This project involves building a convolusional neural network to predict the type of a clothing item from a picture.
-The prediction service could be used from any retail application where the user can update a picture of an item and the system proposes an item category from the predefined ones.
+This project aims to develop a convolutional neural network (CNN) to predict the type of clothing item from an image.
+The model is designed to classify images into predefined categories of fashion items, such as shirts, shoes, and accessories.
+The prediction service can be integrated into any retail application, allowing users to upload an image of a clothing item, after which the system proposes the most relevant category based on the visual content of the image.
+This functionality can enhance user experiences by automating product categorization in online retail environments.

+---

 ## Table of Contents